 Summary: At the age of ten, Harry Potter disappeared off the face of the Earth.
 After months of hunting on the part of the Ministry and the Order, Harry is presumed dead and the search is called off.
 Four years later, a mysterious and suspiciously familiar boy is found.
 Remus takes on the task of reintroducing him to the wizarding world, Harry resisting every step of the way.
 Why did he leave?
 Where has he been?
 And most of all, will he ever trust anyone again?
 (Contains implications of child abuse)

 Minerva McGonagall sat comfortably at her desk.
-The firelight danced across the stacks of parchment she was slowly making her way through.
+The firelight danced across the stacks of parchment she was slowly working her way through.
 It was that time of the year again.
-The summer was drawing to a close and she was dutifully signing the letters addressed to each of the students who were to be attending Hogwarts the coming year.
+The summer was drawing to a close, and she was dutifully signing the letters addressed to each of the students who were to be attending Hogwarts the coming year.
 She found she quite enjoyed the repetitive task, her quill making the same confident strokes over and over and over.
 Some might think the assignment dull, but she found it relaxing: soaking in the warmth of the fire, listening to the scribbling of the enchanted quill that was addressing the envelopes, the rustling of parchment as the booklists magically folded themselves.

-Unsure of how best to act, McGonagall stared at the envelope for a moment longer.
+Unsure how best to act, McGonagall stared at the envelope for a moment longer.
 This specific name gave her particular reason to be nervous.
 And so, making up her mind, she turned on her heel, strode quickly over to the door and wrenched it open.
 Albus would know what to do.
 He always did.

-Behind her, still lying on the desk, a single drop of emerald ink fell from the tip of the quill and landed with a splatter on the envelope, just below the words, Mr H. Potter.
+Behind her, still lying on the desk, a single drop of emerald ink fell from the poised tip of the quill and landed with a splatter on the envelope, just below the words, Mr H. Potter.